lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Downlink SCHC Fragment transmission

-In some LPWAN technologies, as part of energy-saving techniques, downlink transmission is only possible immediately after an uplink transmission.
-In order to avoid potentially high delay in the downlink transmission of a fragmented SCHC Packet, the SCHC Fragment receiver MAY perform an uplink transmission as soon as possible after reception of a SCHC Fragment that is not the last one.
-Such uplink transmission MAY be triggered by the L2 (e.g. an L2 ACK sent in response to a SCHC Fragment encapsulated in a L2 frame that requires an L2 ACK) or it MAY be triggered from an upper layer.

 For downlink transmission of a fragmented SCHC Packet in ACK-Always mode, the SCHC Fragment receiver MAY support timer-based SCHC ACK retransmission.
 In this mechanism, the SCHC Fragment receiver initializes and starts a timer (the Inactivity Timer is used) after the transmission of a SCHC ACK, except when the SCHC ACK is sent in response to the last SCHC Fragment of a packet (All-1 fragment).
 In the latter case, the SCHC Fragment receiver does not start a timer after transmission of the SCHC ACK.